gaberunte/gaberunte.github.io/_projects/neighbors_greenhouse.md

   - section_layout: 3col
     images:
-      - caption:
+      - caption: A shared pot in the neighbors stage
         description: 'A shared pot in the neighbors stage'
         url: '/projects/neighbors_greenhouse/potdown.jpeg'
         width:
         height:

-      - caption:
+      - caption: A peek at the many neighbor pots in the study
         description: 'A peek at the many neighbor pots in the study'
         url: '/projects/neighbors_greenhouse/greenhouse.jpeg'
         width:
         height:

-      - caption:
+      - caption: Seedlings growing out in year 1
         description: 'Seedlings growing out in year 1'
         url: '/projects/neighbors_greenhouse/seedlings.jpeg'
         width: